ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Results

 \subsection{Comparison with the L-curve parameter}

 For a comparison, we report on the quantitative measurement regarding the reconstructions obtained utilizing the parameter $\lambda_{L}$, computed by $L-$curve.
-These raconstructions exhibit an average $mSSIM \geq 0.99$, across noise levels and undersampling rates (see fig. \ref{fig:table1L}), they also exhibit an average pSNR of $42.6351$ and an average CJV of $0.035$.
+These raconstructions exhibit an average $mSSIM \geq 0.99$, across noise levels and undersampling rates (see figure \ref{fig:table2}), they also exhibit an average pSNR of $42.6351$ and an average CJV of $0.035$.
 Therefore, they perform well regarding the metrics criterion.
-Moreover, the tuning parameter that minimizes the mSSIM ($\lambda_{mSSIM}$) is on average $0.6$ times the corresponding $\lambda_{L}$, i.e. $\lambda_{mSSIM}\approx0.6\cdot \lambda_{L}$, while the tuning parameters optimizing the pSNR and the CJV ($\lambda_{pSNR}$ and $\lambda_{CJV}$, resp.) are on average $0.5$ times $\lambda_L$ (see fig. \ref{fig:table1L}).
+Moreover, the tuning parameter that minimizes the mSSIM ($\lambda_{mSSIM}$) is on average $0.6$ times the corresponding $\lambda_{L}$, i.e. $\lambda_{mSSIM}\approx0.6\cdot \lambda_{L}$, while the tuning parameters optimizing the pSNR and the CJV ($\lambda_{pSNR}$ and $\lambda_{CJV}$, resp.) are on average $0.5$ times $\lambda_L$ (see figure \ref{fig:table2}).
 All these data together show that the performance of the L-curve parameter is slightly better compared to the performance of the ALM.
 However, the difference is marginal and amounts to only a matter of decimals.
-Moreover, ALMA is an iterative procedure to compute tuning parameters and, consequently, solving TV-LASSO, whereas the L-curve method is heuristic and does not involve an iterative process.
-Despite yielding similar results, ALMA's iterative nature ensures a more robust and accurate determination of tuning parameters for solving TV-LASSO, offering a superior alternative to the heuristic approach of the L-curve method.
-Therefore, both methods perform similarly overall, indicating that the ALM is a reliable parameter, performing on par with the well-established L-curve method.
+Moreover, ALMA requires approximatively $7 \pm 3$ reconstructions in average (since a reconstruction occurs at each iteration) and in any case less that 30 reconstructions in our experiment, while the L-curve method required 41 reconstruction to reach the result exhibited here for comparison.
+Finally, the L-curve method is equivalent to an exhaustive searche and fails in principle if the lagrange multiplier to approximate is out of the bound of the exaustive searche.
+In contrast, ALMA do not require any apriori knowledge about the lagrange multiplier to estimate in order to succeed.
+All these facts taken together can be interpreted as a superiority of ALMA.